prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 # Ad Experience Controls
 {:.no_toc}

-Prebid SDK provides an API way to customize its behaviour.
+If you use Prebid SDK to render the winning bid you can customize behaviour using the following API.

->NOTE: Planned future enhancements will support Server Side Configuration.
+> NOTE: Planned future enhancements will support Server Side Configuration.
 Follow this [feature request](https://github.com/prebid/prebid-server/issues/2186) for the details.

 * TOC
 {:toc}